mgielda/ultimate-cli/README.md

 ## Typer + click-repl (current solution)

 [Typer](https://github.com/tiangolo/typer) is a somewhat involved CLI generator based on click, but it just works.
-I suspect something simpler could be built based on click but
+I suspect something simpler could be built based on click but that would require a non-negligible amount of work.

 It does not support interactive shells, but I found a way to workaround that using [click-repl](https://github.com/click-contrib/click-repl).
 See also [here](https://github.com/tiangolo/typer/issues/185).